 Making Good Things Happen

 Lakehead District School Board is one of 31 english-language public boards in Ontario.
 The Board administers the funding it receives from the province for the schools within the Thunder Bay area which comprise Lakehead Public Schools.
-These include 25 elementary schools, four secondary schools and one adult education centre.
+These include 23 elementary schools, three secondary schools, and one adult education centre.
 The Board employs more than 840 teaching staff, with a total enrolment of approximately 13,000 students.

-Lakehead District School Board consists of eight elected trustees and one student trustee.
+Lakehead District School Board consists of eight elected trustees, one Indigenous trustee, one student trustee, and one Indigenous student trustee.

 School boards (Board of Trustees) are responsible for student achievement and well-being with a key governance role with respect to: